Moseslwanda2018/Data-Engineering/README.md

 # Road Accident Data Modeling and Analysis Dashboard (Power BI)
 # Project Overview
-This project analyzes road traffic collision data to uncover trends in fatalities, injuries, and high-risk conditions.
-The dashboard demonstrates data modeling, DAX, and storytelling capabilities using Power BI.
+This project analyzes road traffic collision data to uncover trends in collisions, fatalities, injuries, and high-risk conditions.
+The dashboard demonstrates data modeling process, DAX, and storytelling capabilities using Power BI dashboard.

 ## Objective
 This project aims to: